ZiadHatab/ziadhatab.github.io/_posts/2023-07-01-multiline-trl-calibration.md

 \label{eq:7}
 $$

-Below is the expanded evaluation of the Kronecker product so you can see what it looks like:
+The expanded Kronecker product is:

 $$
 \bs{B}^T\otimes\bs{A} = \left[\begin{matrix}a_{11} b_{11} & a_{12} b_{11} & a_{11} b_{21} & a_{12} b_{21}\\a_{21} b_{11} & b_{11} & a_{21} b_{21} & b_{21}\\a_{11} b_{12} & a_{12} b_{12} & a_{11} & a_{12}\\a_{21} b_{12} & b_{12} & a_{21} & 1\end{matrix}\right]